prebid/prebid.github.io/prebid-server/use-cases/pbs-pbjs.md

 ### Prebid.js s2sConfig is Placed in the Page

 Here's a page example assuming that you're running your own Prebid Server.
 See [Prebid.js `s2sConfig`](/dev-docs/publisher-api-reference.html#setConfig-Server-to-Server) for details.
-Note that this config would run both banner and video auctions server-side for bidderA and bidderB.
+Note that this config would handle both banner and video auctions server-side for bidderA and bidderB.

 ```
 pbjs.setConfig({